Associate Research Scientist

-Ángel G. Muñoz is a Graduate Research Fellow in climate sciences at IRI and a PhD student in the Columbia University Department of Earth and Environmental Sciences (DEES).
-After graduating from the Universidad del Zulia with a BS in physics, Muñoz pursued an MS in fundamental physics (numerical general relativity) in Universidad de Los Andes.
-He also holds a MA from DEES, with research focusing on climate extreme events in southeastern South America.
-Before arriving at the IRI in 2011, he was associate professor in the Department of Physics of Universidad del Zulia, and acted as deputy director and then coordinator of the Geosciences Area at the Center for Scientific Modeling (CMC), in Venezuela.
+Muñoz presently serves as co-chair of the Climate Information for Decision Making (I4D) project in the World Climate Research Programme (WCRP) Working Group on Subseasonal-to-Interdecadal Project (WGSIP); in the Research-to-Operations (R2O) group of the WWRP/WCRP S2S Prediction Project; in NOAA's Model Diagnostics Task Force (MDTF); in the WMO's Ad-Hoc Task Force on Regional Climate Forecast; and in NOAA's Modelling, Analysis, Predictions and Projections (MAPP) S2S Task Force until August 2020 (the end of that Task Force).
+He is also a reviewer of US-based and international projects.
+Before arriving at the IRI in 2018, he was a postdoc at the Atmospheric and Oceanic Sciences (AOS) Program, at Princeton University.
+He also served as Associate Professor in the Department of Physics of Universidad del Zulia, in Venezuela, for almost 10 years, and acted as deputy director (2007-2009) and then coordinator of the Geosciences Area (2009-2011) at the Center for Scientific Modeling (CMC) of that university.
 At the CMC he helped create the Latin American Observatory, a regional partnership aimed at improving regional capacities and networking to provide useful, climate-smart products for decision-makers in Latin American countries.
 The Observatory offered him the opportunity to work directly with decision-makers on different projects for the Interamerican Development Bank; the United Nations; the World Bank; Comunidad Andina de Naciones; the Environmental Ministry of Ecuador; and the national weather services of Ecuador, Peru, Colombia, Bolivia, Chile, and Panama.

 Role at the IRI